angular-university/angular-testing-in-depth/README.md

-##  Angular Testing In Depth
+##  Angular Testing In Depth Course (Signals Edition)

-This repository contains the code of the [ Angular Testing In Depth](#).
+This repository contains the code of the [ Angular Testing In Depth (Signals Edition)](https://angular-university.io/course/angular-testing-in-depth) course.

-This course repository is updated to Angular v21, and there is a  package-lock.json file available, for avoiding semantic versioning installation issues.
+This course repository is updated to Angular v21.

 ![alt text](image.png)